aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 ﻿---
-title: Working with Ole Objects and Online Video
+title: Working with Ole Objects and Online Video – Aspose.Words for .NET
+articleTitle: Working with Ole Objects and Online Video
+linktitle: Working with Ole Objects and Online Video
 description: "Create and modify OLE embedding in your document using Aspose.Words for .Net."
 type: docs
 weight: 160